Purge

-Russian Count Nikolay Yevdokimov, who organized the extermination campaigns of "Tsitsekun", designated Russian military operations targeting Circassian natives by the term “ochishchenie” (cleansing).
+Russian Count Nikolay Yevdokimov, who organized the extermination campaigns of "Tsitsekun", designated Russian military operations targeting Circassian natives by the term ochishchenie ("cleansing").

 In history, religion and political science, a purge is a position removal or execution of people who are considered undesirable by those in power from a government, another, their team leaders, or society as a whole.
 A group undertaking such an effort is labeled as purging itself.

 Purges can be either nonviolent or violent, with the former often resolved by the simple removal of those who have been purged from office, and the latter often resolved by the imprisonment, exile, or murder of those who have been purged.
-Governments who enact purges but want to obscure that they are doing so, may often justify their actions as dealing with security threats (such as terrorists) or corruption.
+Authoritarian regimes that enact purges often do so to consolidate power, punish disloyalty or create scapegoats.
+Governments who enact purges but want to obscure that they are doing so, may often justify their actions as dealing with security threats or corruption.

 Characteristics

 The Shanghai massacre of 1927 in China and the Night of the Long Knives of 1934 in Nazi Germany, in which the leader of a political party turns against a particular section or group within the party and kills its members, are commonly called "purges".
 Mass expulsions of populations on the grounds of racism and xenophobia, such as the deportation of the Crimean Tatars in the Soviet Union, are not.
 Though sudden and violent purges are notable, most purges do not involve immediate execution or imprisonment, for example the periodic massive purges of the Communist Party of Czechoslovakia on grounds of apathy or dereliction, or the purge of Jews and political dissenters from the German Civil Service in 1933–1934.

 Beginning in 1966, Chairman Mao Zedong and his associates purged much of the Chinese Communist Party's leadership, including the head of state, President Liu Shaoqi and the then-Secretary-General, Deng Xiaoping, as part of what the leaders termed the Cultural Revolution.
 In Maoist states, sentences usually involved hard labor in laogai camps and executions.
 Deng Xiaoping acquired a reputation for returning to power after he had been purged several times.

 Purges are particularly likely when the power of competing elites is temporarily low, such as when a new dictator has taken office, or when a leader has just survived a coup.
 New dictators often target the military for a purge.